 Your online reputation analysis must cover all of these bases.

 Now that you’ve performed your online reputation analysis, you have a clearer picture of where your brand stands with consumers.
 Remember your brand mentions are what people will find when they search for you online.
 Maybe you barely found any mentions, or maybe most of your online presence is general information about your business.
 If your business falls in the latter category, most of your online mentions will be from your business itself.

 If your brand presence is more established, then your online reputation from other people can be negative or positive.
 Figure out who is impacting your business the most; influencers or detractors?
 If your brand reputation is negative, you have a unique opportunity to listen to your customers and better yourself.
 Compare your results against those of your competitors.
 By studying what your competitors have done to gain a good reputation, you can improve yours.

 If your online reputation is mostly positive, then grow it!
 Your most loyal customers can be your best brand advocates.
 You can also focus on expanding your reach to other parts of the web.

 Online reputation management is a never-ending job, so keep monitoring no matter what you find.
 A positive perception can turn negative overnight, and your brand could suffer serious damage.
 One way of keeping track of new mentions is to set up a Google Alert.
-Compare any new data alongside goals, and highlight any changes in your audience sentiment.
+Compare any new data alongside goals with data quality automation tool like BiG EVAL, and highlight any changes in your audience sentiment.